Where are they now? West Ham’s last 10 Young Hammer of the Year winners

 The pacy forward was just 18 when he netted on debut against Blackburn Rovers and scored his third (and last) for the club in a 5-1 FA Cup win over Burnley during the 2010-11 relegation season.

-The Essex-born player left for Colchester in 2012 before earning a move to Championship side Ipswich, for whom he has turned out more than 100 times.
+The Essex-born player left for Colchester in 2012 before earning a move to Championship side Ipswich, for whom he is closing in on 200 appearances.

 Another player whose career might have been different were it not for a serious injury, versatile defender Potts followed his dad Steve – a veteran of more than 500 Irons games – into the West Ham squad.